Take these steps and make sure that your boat is properly and lawfully registered in the Lone Star State.

 Party Boats

-• Your registration is valid for two years and can be renewed up to 90 days before the expiration date in person, online or by mail
+Your registration is valid for two years.
+It can be renewed up to 90 days before the expiration date in person, online, or by mail.

-• Your boat needs to be registered before it hits any water in the state of Texas to avoid penalties
+Your boat also needs to be registered before it hits any water (safely) in the state of Texas to avoid penalties.

 In Texas, you’ll need a certificate to operate certain watercraft if you were born on or after September 1, 1993.
 Be sure that you’re properly educated and legal on the water by taking a BOATsmart!
 Course to get certified.